 “A person with neuro disorders will struggle to carry their own body weight.
 If you look at someone who has a sprained ankle, they still have the other leg, but when it comes to neuro if there’s any part of the spine then it’s bi-lateral so either side can’t catch itself.
 Mainly with hydro physio most of the time it’s more neural but it’s beneficial for anyone who had a major incident and needs a lot of care,” she said.

 Hydrotherapy is more popular in England than in Ireland currently.

 That’s something that could change with more qualified sports therapy graduates who then study hydrotherapy.
-Aoife has her educational path mapped out, she is currently studying a Level 8 Sports Therapy degree at Portobello Institute.
-She will go on to study for her Masters in Physiotherapy two years earlier than most students her age because of the Portobello path through sports therapy and because she skipped transition year.
+Aoife has her educational path mapped out with her Sports Therapy degree at Portobello Institute.
+She will go on to study for her Master’s in Physiotherapy two years earlier than most students her age because of our advanced entry route at Portobello Institute and because she skipped transition year at school.

-After graduating from Portobello’s sports therapy degree and getting her Master, Aoife will study hydrotherapy and paediatrics physiotherapy with a neurological specialisation.
+After graduating from Portobello’s sports therapy degree and getting her Master’s, Aoife will study hydrotherapy and paediatrics physiotherapy with a neurological specialisation.

 “You have so many kids out there who actually need physio, there’s nobody to do hydro physio who is actually specialised in it.
 These kids are going through enough without having to go into a physio to a cold grey room [with] a cold bed.
 They see needles and they see oil and someone is going hard working on them.

 “There’s nothing there for them other than a scary, old dark room.
 They’re going to be scared and that’s the last thing that I want, these kids have been through enough.
 The most you can do is help them but have fun with it.

 “You can throw in whatever type of toy that they want into the pool and have them swim to it and that’s just as beneficial because you’re getting the mobility without any of the strain.